danielace1/cyberdude-challenges/javascript/02-javascript-DOM/09-ip-register-app/README.md

-# IP - Registeration and Login App
+# IP - Registration and Login App

 This challenge is part of free internship (Fullstack Engineer) offered by [CyberDude Networks Pvt.
 Ltd.](https://cyberdudenetworks.com)